jfass/BWG_References_talk/issues.md

 ```

-This is all leading up to aligning multiple genome versions together.
-See the UCSC Genome Browser's liftover tool and conservation tracks.
+So, this is just an estimate of the distances between genome versions, obtained by sub-sampling the sequence in it.
+Obviously, the next logical step would be to align multiple genome versions together.
+See the UCSC Genome Browser's "Conservation" track (for comparisons between species), and "liftover" tool (for translation between genome versions).

 ---